 There are many causes that trigger eye twitching during pregnancy’s first trimester.
 Here are a few of the causes along with the remedy:

 1. Dry eyes

 Dry eyes are one of the common reasons for eye spasms and twitching during pregnancy.
 One of the common reasons behind this is continually staring at a computer screen and other electronic devices for work or entertainment.

 To ensure that your eyes don’t get dry while working, it is good to take short breaks every 10-15 minutes.
 It is best to limit your screen time or wear anti-glare glasses.
 These eyeglasses have a coating that is anti-reflective and blocks blue light.
 Thus, they reduce the strain on the eyes.
-Even using artificial tears prescribed by a doctor are a good way to lubricate your eyes.
-They relieve the dryness and irritation in your eyes.
+Even using artificial tears prescribed by a doctor is a good way to lubricate your eyes.
+It relieves the dryness and irritation in your eyes.

 2. Eye Strains and Irritation

 Eye strains generally occur when you stare into screens that do not have anti-glare protection, walking in the sun without sunglasses, or using phones for a long time without having breaks.
 Irritation caused by foreign bodies in the eye can make your eyes water and trigger eye twitches.

 Ensure that you get an anti-glare screen and cover your eyes by dipping cotton in rose water and dabbing them.
 Even cucumber slices can help provide a cooling effect for your eyes.
 If something gets into your eye, thoroughly wash with plain lukewarm water to flush out the particle and gently pat dry.